Who is this program for, and what is the overall structure?

 Will my congregation be involved in any aspects of the program?

-Each participant will be responsible for forming a team of people at her home church, or within her denominational structure, who will spend time in prayer and reflection with her at key points throughout the three-year program.
+Each participant is responsible for forming a team of people at her home church, or within her denominational structure, who will spend time in prayer and reflection with her at key points throughout the three-year program.
 This local support team will offer needed personal feedback as well as help to discern ways to incorporate what is learned into the dynamics of the church.
 These parish or congregational support teams are also to be invited into the same kinds of rhythm as the participant.

 The parish support team for each participant will meet with the participant after each gathering to support the continued practice of prayer that is generated by the time of renewal.
 The goal is to foster long-term practices and not simply have “bursts of spiritual renewal” followed by “business as usual.”